jll63/yomm2/docs/slides/deck/05-inside.md

 ## update

-uses the class and method info registered by static ctors
+* uses class and method info registered by static ctors

-* build representation of class hierarchies
+* builds a representation of class hierarchies

-* calculate the hash and dispatch tables
+* builds dispatch tables

-* find a perfect (not minimal) hash function for the `type_info`s
+* finds a perfect (not minimal) hash function for the `type_info`s
   * H(x) = (M * x) >> S